martianunlimited/phd-research/README.md

 ### FP - Chapter 5
 - badFlipWrapper : Wrapper around badFlip_ for organizing the flipping probability and plotting the figures
-- fpEnsExeriment
+- fpEnsExeriment : Simulates how flipping probability relates to ensembles and a simulation of an Ensemble of RS projection on the Bayes' classifier

 ### Ens - Chapter 6
+- ldaEnsembleRotationDataIndPlotWeightedOrderedLabelNoise_auto : Generates synthetic testcases used in chapter 5
+- ldaDataset_* : runs experiment on UCI datasets

 ### DNN - Chapter 7
+- cnn_imagenet_* : Runs experiments on the corresponding DNN
+- process_results_* : ensembles the results of the PseudoSaccade views using majority vote
+  - process_results_borda : experiment with a borda count ensemble
+  - process_results_confMat : generates confusion matrix for additional analysis
+- corrBase_tbl_7p5 : Calculates diversity measure between base and the pseudosaccade view
+- corrSaccade_tbl_7p6 : Calculates diversity measure between the pseudosaccades view

 ## Python
-These are helper scripts for processing and training neural network, required modules include numpy, scipy, matplotlib, keras, tensorflow.
+These are helper scripts for processing and training neural network, required modules include numpy, scipy, matplotlib, keras, tensorflow, Foolbox
+- adverseAttack - generate Foolbox adversarial examples, requires Foolbox
+- ensExp* - various neural network experiments on the ensembles